Skip to main content

 What is term life insurance?

 When the term expires, you'll usually have the option to either renew our policy for a higher cost, or you can let your coverage expire.
-Some policies also let you convert the term life insurance to whole life insurance or universal life insurance, typically between one and five years before the term ends.
+Some policies also let you convert the term life insurance to permanent life insurance (such as whole life insurance or universal life insurance), typically between one and five years before the term ends.

 When to buy term life insurance